Real estate newsletters are an effective marketing strategy that can generate a steady stream of leads and help you earn consistent commission income.

 Idea 1.
-Hyper-local sales newsletter
+Hyper-local real estate sales newsletter

-Real estate owners love being 'in-the-know'.
+Real estate owners love being in the know.
 Especially when it comes to local house values.
 Send out a quick monthly email with a list of recent local sales in your area.
 Add a brief description of each property and use approximate sale values like 'sold in the mid $800,000's'.
 A photo of each property is an added bonus but not essential.

 Idea 2.
 Local events newsletter

 Send out a monthly newsletter to your contacts with a rundown of what's happening in your area in the coming weeks.
-Make sure you include local markets, schools fairs, clean-up days, parades, anything which might interest your audience.
+Make sure you include local markets, school fairs, clean-up days, parades, anything which might interest your audience.

 Idea 3.
 Tips on buying and selling real estate